texastribune/styleguides/newtribunestyle.md

 Design Goals
 ----------------

 There are design goals each entity should contribute to before being included in the new style guide.
-Including these here will help us maintain our focus on our design goals as we iterate.
+These should be referenced throughout the process to keep our focus on our design goals as we iterate.

 * Increases enjoyment and engagement
 * Creates a good experience for people using it